groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Use the Comparison API along with Java to compare PDF documents."
+head_title: "Use the Comparison library along with Java to check PDF documents diffs."
 head_description: "The GroupDocs.Comparison Java API creates detailed reports for PDF documents in applications that support J2EE and J2SE."

 ############################# Header ############################
 title: "Comparing PDF documents using Java applications"
-description: "The GroupDocs.Comparison Java API provides detailed comparison reports for PDF documents in various kinds of applications that use J2EE or J2SE."
+description: "The GroupDocs.Comparison Java library provides detailed comparison reports for PDF documents in various kinds of applications that use J2EE or J2SE."
-subtitle: "Documents comparing framework"
+subtitle: "Documents differences checking framework"

 header_actions:
   enable: true